codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-02-ss2.md

-In this stage, you'll add support for printing multiple matching texts from a single line to your grep implementation.
+In this stage, you'll add support for printing multiple matching texts from a single line.

 ### Printing multiple matches

-If there are multiple matches present in the same line, each of them is printed on a separate line.
+When a single line contains multiple matches for the pattern, the `-o` flag prints each match on its own line.

+For example:

 ```bash
 # The '\d' pattern matches 1 and 0 separately